podderstodders/project-management-tool/notes.md

 Just fixed isWatching, which means i could remove the handler within in BoardContainer, and the ListMenu would not recieve any handlers to handle their actions, and all i do is useReducer.
 Very cool.

+finsiehd sorting, pretty easy implementation.

+moveList, should be easy.

+archive list is next.

+then its just doing all the modals